Threat Model

 1AcceptedRecipient accepts requestEveryone-visibility fields only

-2VideoVerifiedSAS + liveness over video callLabel-based visibility (configurable)
+2VideoVerifiedSAS + liveness (video)Label-based visibility

 Recovery and facilitated introductions remain gated to Tier 3 (InPerson) only.